In This Article

 What if I need both bookkeeping and tax preparation?

 This is the most common arrangement at Monaco CPA.
 When bookkeeping and tax preparation are handled by the same CPA firm, your books are already organized and optimized for tax filing.
 No year-end scramble to reconstruct records, no miscommunication between your bookkeeper and your tax preparer.
-View our pricing for bundled bookkeeping and tax preparation services.
+View the pricing page for bundled bookkeeping and tax preparation services.

 Related reading: Good Bookkeeping Habits for NJ Businesses | Catch-Up Bookkeeping | Month-End Close Checklist | Bookkeeping Services